idleberg/sublime-innosetup/README.md

 ### Building

-Building requires a properly installed InnoSetup.
-You can build your script using the default shortcut or from the Tools menu.
+Building requires a properly installed InnoSetup, and to build on Unix you need Wine.
+You can build your script using the default <kbd>Cmd</kbd>+<kbd>b</kbd> shortcut or from selecting the build option in the Tools menu.
 Output files will be placed in the same folder as your input.

+#### Windows

 Should the build system be unable to locate the compiler, you should probably re-install InnoSetup to make sure required registry keys are created.
 Alternatively, you can specify the install location in the environment variable `%INNO_HOME%`.

+### Unix

+On Unix systems, you might have to make the build script executable:

+    # cd to Sublime Text/Packages/InnoSetup
+    chmod +x inno-build.sh

+Use the default shortcut <kbd>Cmd</kbd>+<kbd>b</kbd> to build scripts.

 ## License